MicrosoftDocs/EMDocs/contributor-guide/authoring-in-markdown.md

 - [ ] Confirm EMS article repo layout for links
 - [ ] Find the URL to the EMS documentation and incorporate
 - [ ] Confirm whether we're allowing use of FWLinks at all
+- [ ] Find out whether we have a different Visio stencil set for EMS
 - [ ]
+- [ ]
+- [ ]

 This article contains pointers about how to write technical articles for EMS services and technologies.
 These guidelines apply whether you are creating new documentation or updating existing documentation.

-At a bare minimum, please:
+As you write, keep the following in mind:

+- The official product name is "Microsoft Enterprise Mobility Suite", but we can almost always just say "EMS", as in "EMS Mobile Services".
+- Use "EMS" at first reference before a service or feature name and then drop it (e.g. "EMS Mobile Services" becomes "Mobile Services" after first use).
+- EMS uses sentence casing for all titles.
+- Try to avoid acronyms in general - they just confuse people.
+- Use "sign in" and not "log in."
-- Spell check and grammar check your topics, even if you have to cut and paste into Word to do it.
+- Spell-check and grammar-check your topics, even if you have to cut and paste the text into Word to do so.
 - Use a casual and friendly voice--like you were talking to another person one-on-one.
+See the Style and Voice topic for details.
 - Use simple sentences.
 They are easier to understand, and they are more easily translated by both human and machine translators.
+- Include the words "following" or "as follows" in every sentence that precedes a list or code snippet.
 - Don't break up steps with commentary or asides.
 - For steps that include code snippets, put additional information about the step into the code as comments.
-This reduces the amount of text people have to read through, and the key information gets copied into the code project to remind people of what the code is doing when they refer to it later.
+	- This reduces the amount of text people have to read through.
+	- Key information gets copied into the code project to remind people what the code is doing when they refer to it later.
-- The official product name is "Microsoft Enterprise Mobility Suite", but we can almost always just say "EMS", as in "EMS Mobile Services".
-- Don't create acronyms that start with "MA" or "A." Just use "EMS" at first reference before a service or feature name and then drop it (e.g. "EMS Mobile Services" becomes "Mobile Services" after first use).
-Try to avoid acronyms in general - they just confuse people.
-- EMS uses sentence casing for all titles.
-- Use "sign in" and not "log in."
-- Include the words "following" or "as follows" in every sentence that precedes a list or code snippet.

 ## Create images in markdown